ROBOT TECHNOLOGY MAY SOON BE PACKING, PICKING AND MOVING GOODS

 Robot technology may soon be packing, picking and moving goods – and solving a looming labor shortage in the logistics industry.

 There’s a new challenge in store for the logistics and supply chain sector: as demand for deliveries rises, the work force in many markets is predicted to shrink and age.
 The solution?
 Robots may soon be standard in warehouses around the world.

 E-commerce is growing at an extraordinary rate (an estimated 10 percent per year in the U.S., according to Forrester Research).
 Take the Chinese festival of Singles Day which has become one of the biggest online shopping days in the world.
 In 2014, sales in Alibaba’s sites Tmall and Taobao reached $9.3billion.
 In 2015, that figure rocketed to over $14.3billion.
 No wonder logistics firms are already running short of workers to pick, pack and move shipments.

-In the future, the problem is likely to worsen: across the developed world, populations are slated to shrink and go grey, leaving the U.S. and other major economies with labour shortages in the millions of workers.
+In the future, the problem is likely to worsen: across the developed world, populations are slated to shrink and go gray, leaving the U.S. and other major economies with labor shortages in the millions of workers.

 Flexible and Low Cost

 Thus far, the use of robots in the logistics arena has been limited by the complexity of the work, because logistics robots must be able to handle a wide array of different parts in an infinite number of combinations.
 Robotic technology is beginning to catch up with the demand for machines flexible and low cost enough to work in the logistics and distribution environment.
 Recent advances are the result of three factors: a flood of government research funding, venture capital and significant investments from tech giants like Amazon and Google.